 Clicking on the 'More>>' button will display the 'Current Spectrum Parameters' window, as you can see in the picture below.
-The user will be able to obtain any parameter from any raw data file (procs, acqus, title, etc...) by selecting the desired file on the 'File/Block' box (see the picture below):
+The user will be able to obtain any parameter from any raw data file (procs, acqus, title, etc...) by selecting the desired file on the 'File/Block' box (red square in the picture below):